 Common Law Marriage in Rhode Island

 In the state of Rhode Island, marriage does not always require a wedding ceremony or a license.
 If you consider yourself married and meet certain requirements, you can establish a common law marriage and enjoy the rights and privileges of a married couple.
-Our Rhode Island family lawyers at McIntyre Tate LLP can ensure you understand the process for common law marriage.
-We can assist you with marital disputes, divorce, and other family-related issues.
+Our Rhode Island common law attorneys at McIntyre Tate LLP can ensure you understand the process to apply for common law marriage.

 What Are the Requirements for a Common Law Marriage?